AsharAlvany/loyalty-rewards-CS4301/README.md

 ## Known Bugs

-- Don't redeem points a user does not have, please (fix: I don't wanna)
+- Don't redeem points a user does not have, please (fix: soon)
-- Don't create a user that already exists (fix: the user can't be that stupid?)
+- Don't create a user that already exists (fix: soon?)
-- The FE is ugly (fix: no, you 🙃 )
+- The FE is ugly (fix: no, you 🙃)

 ---